Orientation Frequently Asked Questions

 If you have further questions, please visit the Housing website or contact Dave King, the Housing Director.
 He'd be more than happy to assist you.

 For Consortium students and Re-applicants, please call the Housing Office at (805) 565-6036.

 What are the general dimensions of my room in Clark or Emerson or Page?
 What furniture is my room provided with?

-For pictures of what a typical dorm room looks like please click here!
+For details and pictures of what a typical residence hall room looks like please click here!

 What size mattresses are in the residence hall rooms?